Balanced Subsampling for Big Data with Categorical Covariates: Motivations

 \subsection{Nonsingularity}

-The subsample should allow the estimation of all parameters in $\beta$, which is possible only if the information matrix of $X_s$, $M_s=Z_s^TZ_s$, is nonsingular.
-However, singular subsamples (subsamples with a singular information matrix) can have an arbitrarily high probability for categorical covariates, which can be seen from the following two toy examples. \begin{example}\em Assume the full data contain a single categorical covariate with 2 repetitions of 5 levels, that is, $X=(1,1,2,2,3,3,4,4,5,5)^T$.
+The subsample should allow the estimation of all parameters in $\beta$, which is possible only if the information matrix, $M_s=Z_s^TZ_s$, is nonsingular. \reva{However, singular subsamples (subsamples with a singular information matrix) are frequently encountered when dealing with categorical predictors,} which can be illustrated by the following two toy examples. \begin{example} Assume the full data contain a single categorical predictor with 2 repetitions of 5 levels, that is, $X=(1,1,2,2,3,3,4,4,5,5)^T$.
 Use dummy variables, then

 Consider choosing a subsample $X_s$ with 5 points, then $M_s$ is nonsingular only if $X_s$ contains at least one observation of each level.
 Out of the $\binom{10}{5}=252$ possible subsamples, only $2^5$ of them are good in this way, and the probability of obtaining such a subsample with simple random sampling is $2^5/252=12.7\%$. \end{example}